Christmas Church Security: Why US Churches Need Protection

 Final Statement

-Christmas Preparation, trained personnel, and reasonable processes are all a part of effective church security over the busy holiday season.
-Through the use of clear protocols, well-briefed volunteers, and professional protection when warranted, churches can effectively manage holiday crowds and protect their community.
-And with proper supervision, the Christmas season continues to be a happy, safe spiritual time for everyone there.
+Christmas preparations, trained people, and common sense form an important part of effective church security during such a busy holiday season.
+With clear protocols, well-briefed volunteers and where necessary, professional protection, churches should be able to handle holiday crowds in a way that preserves the protection of their community.
+And under the proper supervision, the Christmas season is still a joyful, safe, spiritual time for everyone there.

 Why do churches need extra security at Christmas?